alexdevmotion/aws-lambda-youtube-dl/README.md

 If you never worked with `aws cloudformation package` before, create an S3 bucket that stores the ZIP files that the `package` command generates.
 Run the following command and replace `YOUR_BUCKET` with a unique bucket name: `aws s3 mb s3://YOUR_BUCKET`.

-Run the following command (replace `$BUCKET` with your S3 bucket name to store ZIP files) to package the source code:
+Run the following commands (replace `$BUCKET` with your S3 bucket name to store ZIP files) to package the source code:
 ```
 yarn
 aws cloudformation package --s3-bucket $BUCKET --template-file template.yml --output-template-file .packaged.yml
 ```

-Your output will look mostly like this:
+Your output will look like this:
 ```
 Uploading to 864a6c31b9b19e4abfba8d28d719b9a8  8460482 / 8460482.0  (100.00%)
 Successfully packaged artifacts and wrote output template to file .packaged.yml.